 Don’t miss the complete list of Halloween science experiments!

-Kids will love transforming this science activity into a ghostly Halloween decoration!
+Kids will love transforming this coffee filter chromatography experiment into a ghostly Halloween decoration!

 This post contains affiliate links.

 - Rubbing Alcohol